 In this article, I am covering not only this question, but also the different causes which could lead to such a case and also the different ways you should follow to prevent hurting your Enamel.

-First … What is Enamel Loss?
+Wait Wait … What is Enamel Loss?

 Tooth Enamel is a strong outer substance that protects our teeth, but this does not mean it is not encountering some risks, especially of being thinner, suffering erosion or even being completely lost.